8ta4/say/README.md

 The sound intensity is inversely proportional to the square of the distance.

 > When does this tool start using my external mic?
-(Planned)

 `say` will use your external mic if: